peridotbuild/pv2/docs/srpmproc.md

     └── ex.sh
 ```

-This structure contains a `main.yml`, which will be called no matter the branch
+This structure contains a `main.yml` and an `r9.yml`. `main.yml` will be used as
-that is imported and `r9.yml`, which will be called after `main.yml` if the `r9`
+a patch configuration no matter the branch and `r9.yml` will be called
-branch is being imported.
-All applicable scripts and files are in their
+afterwards if the destination branch is `r9`.
+All applicable scripts and files
-designated directories.
+are in their designated directories.

 [^1]:
     If you are coming from the original srpmproc and wish to have this